Gold Panning in Tennessee: A Gold Prospecting Guide for 2024

 7. Collect Your Gold: Once you spot gold in the bottom of your pan, use a snuffer bottle to collect it.
 Don’t forget to recheck your pan to ensure you haven’t missed any smaller flakes.

-See also Gold Panning in Alabama: The Ultimate Guide for 2024
+See also Gold Panning in Florida: An Ultimate Guide for 2024

 Gold Prospecting Tips for Tennessee